 - Poorly controlled diabetes

 What are the risk factors for developing thrush?

 There are certain circumstances that will increase the risk of developing thrush.
 These include:

 - Use of oral contraceptive pill or HRT containing synthetic oestrogen

-Although not well understood, the presence of oestrogen seems to increase risk of infection in some women (eg many women will report a flare up of symptoms just prior to ovulation when oestrogen is at its peak).
+Although not well understood, the presence of oestrogen seems to increase the risk of infection in some women (eg many women will report a flare-up of symptoms just prior to ovulation when oestrogen is at its peak).

-In BV we see a loss of acidity (a rise in vaginal pH to 5-6) due to presence of bacteria (gardnerella vaginalis) and a loss of protective lactobacilli.
-The common medical treatment is antibiotics which may kill the gardnerella but also perpetuates the lack of lactobacilli leading to a high level of recurrence.
+In BV we see a loss of acidity (a rise in vaginal pH to 5-6) due to the presence of bacteria (Gardnerella vaginalis) and a loss of protective lactobacilli.
+The common medical treatment is antibiotics which may kill the Gardnerella but also perpetuates the lack of lactobacilli leading to a high level of recurrence.

-From a naturopathic perspective, there is more to treating BV than giving antiobiotics.
-We need to change the environment of the vagina, including the acidity, and restore the lactobacilli.
+From a naturopathic perspective, there is more to treating BV than giving antibiotics.
+We need to change the environment of the vagina, including the acidity and restore the lactobacilli.

 How to care for your vagina